Key Issues

 (Phuong, 2024)

-While there is little information available on transportation methods, it seems to be common practice amongst smaller players to overcrowd live birds on extremely small vehicles, including motorbikes.
-Even trucks designed for transportation of poultry are often extremely cramped, which can lead to high levels of psychological and heat stress.
+It is common practice amongst smaller players to overcrowd live birds on extremely small vehicles, including motorbikes.
+Even larger trucks designed for transportation of poultry are extremely cramped, unhygienic and do not provide ducks with feed or water, which can lead to high levels of psychological and heat stress.

 Possible adoption of battery cages in the future